“For if there had been nothing wrong with that first covenant, no place would have been sought for another.”

 I will be their God, and they will be my people.”

-No matter who you are… Jew or Gentile,
+No matter who you are Jew or Gentile, Red, White, Black, Brown, Yellow or Green!

-Not only from the impending doom that The Nation of Israel was facing in 70 A.D. but as well from the false teaching and unrealistic legalism that often many modern-day religious organizations have sought to yoke young believers once again with.
+You see, not only were they saved then from the impending doom that The Nation of Israel was facing in 70 A.D. but as well for us today to be freed now from the false teaching and unrealistic legalism that many modern-day religious organizations have sought to yoke young believers once again with.

 “Now if the ministry that brought death, which was engraved in letters on stone, came with glory, so that the Israelites could not look steadily at the face of Moses because of its glory, transitory though it was, will not the ministry of the Spirit be even more glorious?”
 If the ministry that brought condemnation was glorious, how much more glorious is the ministry that brings righteousness!
 For what was glorious has no glory now in comparison with the surpassing glory.
 And if what was transitory came with glory, how much greater is the glory of that which lasts!“